CBarrettPortfolio/TextBasedGame/README.md

 ## How to Play
 - **Immerse in the Story:** Read the narrative and engage with characters to progress through the game.
 - **Make Choices:** Select options by entering corresponding numbers to shape the direction of the story.
-- **Apply Cybersecurity Knowledge:** Solve challenges and puzzles using cybersecurity concepts to advance in the game.
-- **Explore Different Paths:** Discover multiple endings and outcomes based on your decisions and actions.

 ## License
 This project is licensed under the MIT License.
 For more details, refer to the [LICENSE](LICENSE) file included in the repository.